 The section below called Eligibility tells you when coverage will terminate under the plan.
-If coverage terminates, no benefits will be provided thereafter, even if for a condition that began before the plan or your coverage termination.
-In some cases you will have the opportunity to buy COBRA coverage after your group coverage terminates.
+If coverage terminates, no benefits will be provided thereafter in most cases, even if for a condition that began before the plan or your coverage termination.
+Under certain circumstances, you may exercise your right to Continuity of Care if your group's coverage with us terminates.
+Continuity of Care is explained in detail earlier in this booklet.
+In some cases, you will have the opportunity to buy COBRA coverage after your group coverage terminates.
 COBRA coverage is explained in detail later in this booklet.